JackLu1/Maze/README.md

   	When I am asked to solve a maze,

-	if the explorer is not on the treasure or the wall,
+	if the explorer is not on the treasure or the wall

          determine a path from that point,

 	if there is no legal next point,